-Application materials for the 2013 program were due by October 20, 2012.
+Application materials for the Artists Training Program are due in October each year.
 Please see the above link for details.

-Positions as Festival Staffers/Interns offer an excellent introduction to careers in arts management and opera production, as well as practical experience in specialized areas of interest.
+Positions as Festival Staffers/Interns offer excellent professional development towards careers in arts management and opera production, as well as practical experience in specialized areas of interest.
 Many past Festival Staffers have gone on to successful careers in these fields.
-All positions have been filled for the 2013 Festival.
-Applications for the 2014 Festival will be available in December 2013.
-In the meantime, see the description below for an idea of the internship positions.

-DESCRIPTION: Fourteen positions as Festival Staffers are available for the summer season, with a fulltime commitment from May 21 through August 18, 2013.
-All Festival Staffers serve as ushers during most performances and perform general operational duties throughout the summer including office support, garden watering, facility maintenance/light cleaning and switchboard operation.
+DESCRIPTION: Fourteen positions as Festival Staffers are available for the summer season, with a fulltime commitment from May 20 through August 17, 2014.
+All Festival Staffers serve as ushers during most performances and perform daily general operational duties throughout the summer including office support, garden watering, facility maintenance/light cleaning and switchboard operation.
 Internship areas include: office/music library, events/party planning, public relations/marketing, gift shop/retail assistance, house/company management, stage management, wardrobe, props and wigs/makeup.
-In consideration for these positions, the Opera offers free shared housing with kitchen facilities, a weekly salary of $290 and a one-time travel stipend.
+In consideration for these positions, the Opera offers free shared housing with kitchen facilities, a weekly salary of $290 and a one-time roundtrip travel stipend.

 ELIGIBILITY: Concurrent or previous academic coursework or practical experience in those areas of interest and be a high school graduate.
 Should have an interest in opera/music theater and must have a positive demeanor and solid work ethic.
 The ability to deal maturely with the public is a must.
 Writing and photographic samples may be requested if interested in public relations/marketing; social media experience also helpful.
 Candidates for office/music library and stage management positions must be able to read music.
 All production-related candidates must have some previous related experience in those areas.
 Employment is limited to citizens of the United States, students from abroad with valid student or work visas and aliens who have been granted permanent resident status by the U.S. Dept. of Justice, the Immigration and Naturalization Service.